 Prosecco pioneers

-In 1989, Canevel became the first producer to release a vintage Prosecco in Valdobbiadene with the 1988 Millesimato.
-Some 30 years later, in 2019, Canevel Setàge Extra Dry Valdobbiadene Superiore DOCG was launched: a revolutionary style of sparkling wine made using a very slow secondary fermentation, bringing freshness, fragrance and complexity.
+In 1989, Canevel became the first producer to release a vintage Prosecco in Valdobbiadene, with the 1988 Millesimato.
+Some 30 years later, in 2019, Canevel Setàge Extra Dry Valdobbiadene Superiore DOCG was launched: a revolutionary style of sparkling wine made using a very slow process, bringing freshness, fragrance and complexity.

-This ‘slow-sparkle’ technique sees the wine undergo a secondary fermentation at low temperatures (12-14°C), and produces a wine with a very fine, soft and creamy mousse.
-This clever technique was developed and perfected after Canevel joined the Masi Group of historic wine producers from Valpolicella in 2016.
-The slow-sparkling method also utilises selected yeasts developed at Masi, and together they create a wine with subtle, silky bubbles; the name ‘Setàge’ comes from ‘seta’, the Italian for silk.
+This ‘slow-sparkle’ technique sees the base wine ferment again at low temperatures (12-14°C), and produces a wine with a very fine, soft and creamy mousse.
+This clever technique was developed and perfected after Canevel joined the Masi Group of historic Valpolicella wine producers in 2016.
+The slow-sparkling method uses selected yeasts developed at Masi, and together they create a wine with subtle, silky bubbles; the name ‘Setàge’ comes from seta, Italian for silk.

 Canevel's ‘Setàge’ wine

-The name of Canevel’s ‘Setàge’ wine is derived from seta, the Italian for silk, referring to the wines subtle, silky bubbles.
+Canevel Setàge takes its name from the Italian for silk, referring to the wine’s subtle, silky bubbles.

 Base brilliance

-The bubbles are, of course, the key component of all sparkling wines, but the quality of the base wine cannot be understated.
-For the Canevel Setàge, the base wine is produced by fermenting selected, handpicked grapes from soils rich in clay and marine marl, and is a wine that offers attractive mineral and floral aromas as well as softness.
+The bubbles are, of course, the key component of all sparkling wines, but the quality of the base wine is fundamental.
+For Canevel Setàge, the base wine is produced by fermenting selected, handpicked grapes from soils rich in clay and marine marl, and the wine offers attractive mineral and floral aromas as well as softness.
 Selected yeasts are used to enhance the aromatic component, and the resulting base wine is complex and intense.

-Extra Dry in style, Setàge offers delicate notes of Golden Delicious apples, fresh flowers and a fine, elegant perlage.
-The perfect aperitif, but much more too; try with seafood, sushi, risotto and even strawberries and cream and available in magnum format for when you really want to celebrate.
+Produced in both Extra Dry and Brut styles, Setàge offers delicate notes of Golden Delicious apples, fresh flower aromas and a fine, elegant perlage.
+It makes the perfect aperitif, but much more too – try it with seafood, sushi, risotto or even strawberries and cream – and is available in magnum format for when you really want to celebrate.

 Discover more about Canevel